 Antigens and allergens are the substances that drive those of us with allergies crazy.
-They’re hard to avoid, particularly if the antigen is something like tree pollen.
+They’re hard to avoid, particularly if the antigen is something like tree, grass or weed pollen.

 At St. Louis Sinus Center, we have a better idea, two actually.
 Those ideas include sublingual and subcutaneous immunotherapy, more commonly known as allergy drops and allergy shots.
 Immunotherapy addresses the underlying cause of your allergies, not just the resulting symptoms.